ghostoptimizer/server-perf-stats/README.md

 > Too see all top 5 processes:

-You’ll need to run the script on a host or in a container with a richer PID namespace (for example, with Docker’s ```--pid=host```) so that system daemons, background services, and any other containers’ processes show up in your ps output.
+You’ll need to run the script on a host or in a container with a richer PID namespace (for example, with Docker’s --pid=host) so that system daemons, background services, and any other containers’ processes show up in your ps output.

+docker run --rm -it \
+  --pid=host \
+  -v "$PWD":/workdir \
+  -w /workdir \
+  ubuntu:24.04 bash

+> Inside the container now:
+apt-get update && apt-get install -y procps bc coreutils util-linux ./server-stats.sh -m /home